Video rental shop: Rental and copyright

-Some types of video exhibition in public may fall under the Fair use exception, which "allows the use of copyrighted material in a reasonable manner without the consent of the owner" is if is being viewed for "commentary, criticism, education or research."
-In Canada, public school teachers got some exemptions allowing some exhibition of films in 2012, when the Canadian Parliament passed the Copyright Modernization Act.
+In Canada, movies are protected under the Canadian Copyright Act, so shifting from one format to another (e.g. "ripping" a digital copy of a rental DVD movie) is illegal.
+In 2012, public school teachers were granted some exemptions for the exhibition of films, when the Canadian Parliament passed the Copyright Modernization Act.
 Teachers can show "copyrighted commercially available movies for educational purposes", so long as it is part of a "classroom curriculum related context."